adamkoval/SKEKB_TbT_analysis/README.md

     * Paths which define a directory must be ended with '/'.
 Perhaps in the future, a function to check for this can be added, but this doesn't exist at the moment.

 3) Run "python2 complete\_analysis.py --help" to see possible command line arguments.
+    UPDATE: it is also possible to use python3, e.g. "python3 complete\_analysis.py"

 4) Run again with desired command line arguments (see "Calling main script" section).